Q1. Why is the City pursuing this now?

 - An estimate of the total monthly or annual cost of energy purchased for use in the home, in dollars, by fuel type.

 - The current average annual utility retail energy price, by fuel type.

 A. The proposed effective date for the policy is January 1, 2018.
 Rulemaking is proposed to begin in July, 2017.

 A. ADUs that are part of the primary residence will automatically be captured in the home performance energy assessment, which is based on all the rooms within the outer envelope of the home.
 Detached ADUs will not be covered by the policy.

 A. The policy would apply to all single-family homes sold within Portland city limits.

-Experience from Austin, Texas suggests that as the volume of home energy assessors increases, the retail cost of the assessment declines.
-The cost of a home energy performance assessment in Austin is currently stabilized at $125.
+Experience from Austin, Texas suggests that as the volume of home energy assessments increases, the retail cost of the assessment declines.
+The cost of a home energy performance assessment in Austin is currently stable at $125.